coldsilk/docker-qbittorrentvpn/README.md

 The container will fail to boot if `VPN_ENABLED` is set and there is no valid .conf file present in the /config/wireguard directory.
 Drop a .conf file from your VPN provider into /config/wireguard and start the container again.
 The file must have the name `wg0.conf`, or it will fail to start.

 ## WireGuard IPv6 issues
-By default WG_CONF_IPV4_ONLY=1 which removes all invalid ipv4 address from the 4 lines "Address=", "DNS=", "AllowedIPs=" and "Endpoint=" so it must be set to anything other than 1 to use ipv6, eg. WG_CONF_IPV4_ONLY=0.
+By default WG_CONF_IPV4_ONLY=1 which removes all invalid ipv4 addresses from the 4 lines beginning with "Address=", "DNS=", "AllowedIPs=" and "Endpoint=".
+It must be set to anything other than 1 to use ipv6, eg. WG_CONF_IPV4_ONLY=0.
 If you use WireGuard and also have IPv6 enabled, it is necessary to add the IPv6 range to the `LAN_NETWORK` environment variable.
 Additionally the parameter `--sysctl net.ipv6.conf.all.disable_ipv6=0` also must be added to the `docker run` command, or to the "Extra Parameters" in Unraid.
 The full Unraid `Extra Parameters` would be: `--restart unless-stopped --sysctl net.ipv6.conf.all.disable_ipv6=0"`